 - Fly the Emirates Air Line cable car

-- Search for the ‘noisy seats’ on some of the vehicles which make funny sounds when sat upon,
+And search for the ‘noisy seats’ on some of the vehicles which make funny sounds when sat upon.

 All Aboard exhibition is located on the ground floor and Level 1 of the museum.